EvanKuhn/evankuhn.github.io/_posts/2017-06-21-scalability-patterns-for-databases-and-web-apps.md

 author: Evan Kuhn
 date: 2017-06-17 21:45:00 -0400
 categories: distributed-computing
-summary: Common patterns used to scale relational databases and web apps.
+description: Common patterns used to scale relational databases and web apps.
 ---

 This post outlines some commonly-used techniques and patterns for scaling out a relational database or web application.
 You can find many resources online that dive further into the details.